2020/21: A year like no other

 - Thousands used the free Covid-19 resources we developed and we made IOSH Magazine content easier to access with more digital content, podcasts and webinars.

-- We helped other organisations to develop Covid-19 guidance for their stakeholders: the Institute of Directors, the World Travel and Tourism Council, the Royal Institute of British Architects and the Chartered Institute for Personnel and Development.
+- We helped other organisations to develop Covid-19 guidance for their stakeholders: the World Travel and Tourism Council, the Royal Institute of British Architects and the Chartered Institute for Personnel and Development.

 - We’re ensuring good OSH around the world, working with strategic partners like the World Health Organization and the European Bank for Reconstruction and Development